Marylebone Cricket Club in Bangladesh in 1976–77

 The Marylebone Cricket Club (MCC) tour of Bangladesh during the winter of 1976/77 marked the entrance of Bangladesh into international cricket.
-Though the tour was very short, it gave the Bangladeshi players their first taste of international cricket.
+Though the tour was very short, it gave Bangladesh's players their first taste of international cricket.

 In May 1976 Bangladesh invited the MCC to tour.
-In June, the International Cricket Council discussed Bangladesh's membership and they decided to wait for the MCC tour before allowing Bangladesh membership.
+In June, the International Cricket Council discussed Bangladesh's application for membership; they decided to wait until after the MCC tour before voting on the matter.